 The Denaturalization Process

-Denaturalization, in which a naturalized citizen is stripped of his or her citizenship, is a process that occurs in federal court (typically in the district court where the defendant last resided) and follows the standard rules of federal civil court cases.
+Denaturalization, in which a naturalized citizen is stripped of their citizenship, is a process that occurs in federal court (typically in the district court where the defendant last resided) and follows the standard rules of federal civil court cases.
 As such, it is not an immigration case even though it affects immigration status.

 Naturalized citizens found to be in violation of the terms of citizenship must leave the country.
 Children granted citizenship based on their parent's status may also lose their citizenship after that parent has been denaturalized.

-As with any other civil case, the denaturalization process begins with a formal complaint against the defendant, who may respond to the complaint and defend himself or herself at trial (or hire an immigration attorney).
-The defendant has 60 days to file an answer to the complaint, where he or she may claim the action is based on wrong information or that the statute of limitations has expired, for example.
+As with any other civil case, the denaturalization process begins with a formal complaint against the defendant, who may respond to the complaint and defend themselves at trial (or hire an immigration attorney).
+The defendant has 60 days to file an answer to the complaint, where they may claim the action is based on wrong information or that the statute of limitations has expired, for example.

 The U.S. government has a high bar for proving a defendant meets the criteria for denaturalization (a heavier burden of proof than most civil cases, but not as great a burden as criminal cases), according to the USCIS Adjudicator's Field Manual: